 Casinos pay an 8.4% tax on adjusted gross sports betting receipts.
 Most of that money is earmarked for the state’s public schools.
 A smaller percentage goes into a state fund that compensates first responders for lost wages and medical benefits.

 Legalized sports betting in Michigan began when the state’s casinos took their first sports bet on March 11, 2020.
 Bad timing — five days later, the casinos were ordered to close due to the coronavirus pandemic.
 The three Detroit casinos were not permitted to reopen until early August.
-The Michigan Gaming Control Board said it hopes online sports betting can begin in late 2020 or early 2021.
+Online sports betting launched in January 2021.

-When online sports betting launches, the sign-up process will be easy.
+The sign-up process is easy.
 First, select your online operator of choice and register for an account.
 You will be asked to provide some personal information, such as name, address, date of birth and last four digits of Social Security number (needed to verify your identity and prevent underage gambling).
 Once you’ve signed up, choose a method to deposit funds into your account.
 After funds are deposited, you’re ready to wager.

 Yes.
-Once online sports betting is launched in Michigan, in-game wagering will be available on your mobile device or computer.
+In-game wagering is available on your mobile device or computer.

 Yes.
 And with Michigan expected to be a competitive online marketplace, expect plenty of online sportsbook bonus offers and promotions as operators vie to sign up new players.